staglibrary/stag/docs/getting-started.md

 ### Installing STAG

-Then, you should download the latest version of the STAG library.
+You should download the latest version of the STAG library.
 For example:

 ```bash
 wget https://github.com/staglibrary/stag/archive/refs/tags/v1.0.0.tar.gz